CHAPTER 16 – AN AFRICAN NIGHT

 Queen Noru however stayed.
 In Room 728, she perched on the edge of the king-sized bed in pajamas and looked over to Aisha, a spectacled woman in her 70s, who was stitching the hem of her cloak.

 “Hmm,” the servant grumbled.
 “This repair will have to work until I return to the capital.
 I will march into that tailor’s shop and give him a piece of my mind about his shoddy work.”

 Noru stifled a giggle.

-“Order a new one instead,” Noru said.
-“It’s a long, dusty road to that shop?
+“Aisha, just order a new one instead,” Noru said.
+“It’s a long, dusty road to that shop.
 I don’t think that stress is good for you.”

 “I’m not that old.”

 The girl smiled dreamily.
 “I wish our king did not have to leave so soon.
 Aisha, I have some bad news.”

 “He says you can’t come to India with me.”

 “He was impatient.
 He said I needed to grow up and some independence would be good for me.”

 “What do you know about the American woman doctor?”
 Noru asked.
 “I meet her tomorrow.”